 At the bottom of the results page on the NADA website, press the link to "Search Local Cars for Sale" or browse the classifieds of your local newspaper.

-Step 6: Know the condition of the car.
 If the car is really beat up, then the value is going to go down.

-Step 7: Check to make sure the car is authentic.
 Obviously, if a classic car is truly authentic, then this is going to make a world of difference in the value of the car.

 Be on the lookout for fakes or forgeries.
-Authenticity can be verified through the VIN, the tags, or the protect-o-plate number to name just a few common methods of verification.
+Authenticity can be verified through the VIN, the tags, or the protect-o-plate number, to name just a few common methods of verification.